+Anna Glynn

+Amusement

+14 MAY - 01 JUNE 2025

+EXHIBITION

+Anna Glynn: Amusement

+14 May - 01 June 2025

+Curated by Dr Natalie McDonagh

+Presented by Frances Keevil

+Studio W. 6 Bourke Street, Woolloomooloo NSW 2011

+Wed - Sun 11-5pm

+Free entry

+EVENTS

+Exhibition Launch Saturday 17 May 4-6pm

+Curator and Artist in Conversation Saturday 24 May 3pm

+RSVP

+Frances Keevil 0411 821 550 / frances@franceskeevil.com.au

+MORE INFORMATION

+Exhibition/Artist presentation

+Frances Keevil 0411 821 550 / frances@franceskeevil.com.au

+Curatorial comment

-Anna Glynn Amusement 14 MAY - 01 JUNE 2025 EXHIBITION Anna Glynn: Amusement 14 May - 01 June 2025 Curated by Dr Natalie McDonagh Presented by Frances Keevil Studio W. 6 Bourke Street, Woolloomooloo NSW 2011 Wed - Sun 11-5pm Free entry EVENTS Exhibition Launch Saturday 17 May 4-6pm Curator and Artist in Conversation Saturday 24 May 3pm RSVP Frances Keevil 0411 821 550 / frances@franceskeevil.com.au MORE INFORMATION Exhibition/Artist presentation Frances Keevil 0411 821 550 / frances@franceskeevil.com.au Curatorial comment Dr Natalie McDonagh 0414 524 266 / natalie@mcdonaghdesign.com Download images here MEDIA RELEASE See the art of Anna Glynn, one of Australia's most captivating multidisciplinary artists, in her upcoming solo exhibition in Sydney.
+Dr Natalie McDonagh 0414 524 266 / natalie@mcdonaghdesign.com

+Download images here

+See the art of Anna Glynn, one of Australia's most captivating multidisciplinary artists, in her upcoming solo exhibition in Sydney.

 Frances Keevil is delighted to announce her presentation of Anna Glynn: Amusement, a solo exhibition in Sydney.
-Keevil describes the impact of seeing Glynn's work for the first time: "I first saw Anna Glynn's work when she was a finalist in the Korean-Australian Arts Foundation art prize a few years ago and I knew that I was seeing a unique art practice.
+Keevil describes the impact of seeing Glynn's work for the first time:

+"I first saw Anna Glynn's work when she was a finalist in the Korea-Australia Arts Foundation Art Prize a few years ago and I knew that I was seeing a unique art practice.
 I was enthralled.

 It is a privilege to work for her."

 Studio W in Woolloomooloo is the perfect setting for the artworks selected for Amusement.
 This 19th century terrace house, converted to a gallery, adds its own history and presence to a body of work taking an unflinching look at European ways of seeing and thinking about Australia since colonisation.

 The centrepiece of works, exhibited on the ground floor, is prime evidence of the artist's probing mind and ability to render her thinking in compelling visual form.
 The striking appearance and attractiveness of the work - a triptych on black paper - may lull a viewer into a somewhat superficial appreciation, until we realise this 2.1 metre high work is presenting us with a reimagined coat of arms for Australia, exclusively featuring extinct Australian animals and birds.

-The exhibition's curator, Dr Natalie McDonagh, finds this particular skill of the artist to be one of the most intriguing and important aspects of Glynn's works: "The invitation here is to look.
+The exhibition's curator, Dr Natalie McDonagh, finds this particular skill of the artist to be one of the most intriguing and important aspects of Glynn's works:

+"The invitation here is to look.
 To look closely.
 Look very closely, for there is a sleight of hand at play here.
 Do not let your eye or mind be deceived by pleasing, playful appearances.
 These are deeply serious works drawing on immaculate intellectual, historical and environmental research."

 The paintings, drawings and moving image works selected for the exhibition focus on the past ten years of Glynn's practice giving us a precious glimpse into her art-making that now spans four decades.

-In the era of the National Gallery of Australia's initiative, Know My Name, which is designed to encourage us to, 'Celebrate women artists - see their art, hear their stories, and know their names', this is a prime opportunity to get to better know the name and work of Anna Glynn.
-Natalie says: "Standing in front of Anna Glynn's works in this exhibition you may find yourself having an Alice-Through-the-Looking-Glass experience, entering a strange world.
+In an era when when our major art institutions are encouraging us to 'Know Her Name', this is a prime opportunity to get to better know the name and work of this significant artist.
+Natalie says:

+"Standing in front of Anna Glynn's works in this exhibition you may find yourself having an Alice-Through-the-Looking-Glass experience, entering a strange world.
 It may be unnerving at times but you will be rewarded in ways impossible to predict."

 Image: Artist Anna Glynn in front of Extinction Coat of Arms (2020, detail)